LightWave888/Research-Repo/Week_4.md

 As well as reading up on agile online I've also got a book from the library to read through.
 'Improving Agile Teams - Using Constraints to Unlock Creativity' by Paul Goddard
 It was the only book in stock at the library on Agile, but I'll see what I can get from it.

+### Recording train
+The project was to Record a subject; sbuject leaves frame; cut and stop filming Film someone until they leave the frame then say cut.
+Everyone should stop recording when first person says cut.
+Then place all phones on floor in a row and play them all at once.
+Record them all playing at once in a line with another phone.

+Most people in the group weren't too sure what to do or perhaps wanting to do it, no one could really get organised to do it togehter.
+I suggested to Roman someone needs to count down and he suggested i just do it  - i'm pretty shy to speak up in class, so i wasnt that comfortable to do it initially but i just did and yelled out ill count down to 3 and start to try and get it all working together.
+I filmed a lady that hid behind a planter, i yelled cut and everyone stopped.
+*We went back upstairs, laid down the phone and Roman recorded them

+(Tiktok uses the users previous likes as an algorythm)
+### Reflective Questions:

+I felt fine doing the experiment itself.
+The only thing i felt a bit wierd was the lack of someone directing the actual activity and then having to speak up myself to get everyone to start.
+I'm getting better at this but it does take my time to feel comfortable with a group.
+Some people werent sure what to do.